cmstead/js-refactor/README.md

 - **Pull requests may not be claimed as intellectual property of a company or other external agency.**

 ## Updates ##

+### 2.10.0 ###

+- Added lift and name function action
+    - Allows developer to select function expression, lift it out of current use and add a name
+    - This can be seen as the function equivalent of extract variable

 ### 2.9.0 ###